dynamsoft-docs/document-normalizer-docs/programming/javascript/api-reference/normalize.md

 ## confirmQuadForNormalization

-Confirms which quadrilateral will be referred for later normalization.
+Confirms which quadrilateral will be used for later normalization.

 ```js
 confirmQuadForNormalization: () => void;